JAS & The U.S. Supreme Court

-Justice at Stake has filed four “friend of the court” briefs in U.S. Supreme Court cases, working to protect elected courts from special-interest influence.
+Justice at Stake has filed five “friend of the court” briefs in U.S. Supreme Court cases, working to protect elected courts from special-interest influence.

 - American Tradition Partnership, Inc. v.
 Bullock (2012).
 In June, 2012, the Supreme Court voted 5-4 to strike down a Montana law that banned indirect corporate expenditures on all state elections.
 The decision summarily reversed a Montana Supreme Court ruling.
 Justice at Stake had taken a stand in support of the Montana statute, warning in the amicus brief that if the century-old law is overturned, the state “may find its courts once again bought by corporate special interests.”
 JAS joined eight retired Montana Supreme Court justices in the filing, which sought to persuade the U.S. Supreme Court to uphold the Montana law.

 - Arizona Free Enterprise Club v.
 Bennett (2011).
 The Supreme Court declared unconstitutional a key provision of Arizona's law for the public financing of campaigns.
 Under the provision, publicly funded candidates were permitted to get additional dollars, called matching or "trigger" funds, when privately financed candidates or independent groups exceeded specified spending totals.
 Justice at Stake called the ruling "disappointing, but not fatal for America's courts."